absolunet/docs-node-ioc/src/docs/03_first-steps/01_create-a-command/en.md

 ## Introduction

-In this first of four first step tutorials, you will create your first CLI command.
+In this first of four first steps tutorials, you will create your first CLI command.

 For this first assignment, we will build a command that will display a book suggestion related to a given query through the [Google Books API](https://developers.google.com/books/docs/v1/using#PerformingSearch).